epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 ## Testing everything together

-Before you begin experimenting with your new setup, you need to add the line: `127.0.0.1 host.docker.internal` to the hosts file on your machine.
-On Linux, you can do this by executing the following command:
+Before you can begin experimenting with your new setup, you need to add the line: `127.0.0.1 host.docker.internal` to the hosts file on your machine.
+On Linux, you can do this by executing the following
+command:

 {% highlight shell_session %}
 $ sudo sh -c 'echo "127.0.0.1 host.docker.internal" >> /etc/hosts'